leonawicz/legocolors/README.md

 Dealing with

 - Available colors for generic bricks and plates but prohibitively expensive.
 - Available colors for generic bricks and plates but with low supply.
 - Colors used only for exotic/specialty parts (not available for bricks and plates).

 Filtering to a decent set of Lego colors that are relatively easy to acquire online at BrickLink.com for simple brick and/or plate parts, and relatively affordable, is largely the responsibility of the user.
-There is a `recommended` column in the `legocolors` dataset.
+There is a `recommended` column in the `legoCols` dataset.
 However, a human-derived recommendation column would be better (feel free to submit a PR if you’d like to improve the package).